Home | About me | Contact | Privacy

 Classes

-Most trains are divided into two classes-- first and second.
+Most trains are divided into two classes — first and second.
 The carriages have a large "1" or "2" on the outside near the doors indicating which class they carry, and the first class section often has a yellow stripe along the top outside edge of the carriage.
 In general, all services available on the train are provided for both first and second class passengers.
 The main difference is that first class seats are a bit roomier and there are fewer of them.
-That, and the fact that first class rates are around 50% higher, means first class tends to be less crowded than second class.
+That, and the fact that first class fares are around 50% higher, means first class tends to be less crowded than second class.

 Double-decker RE train